 David Ardila

 Dr. David Ardila is an expert in star and planet formation, with over 200 publications on this and other areas.
 He is an expert in spectrometer design, high contrast imaging, and general instrument architecture, both for Astrophysics and Earth Science missions.
 He has worked in the formulation of new missions for NASA, in roles including instrument scientist, capture lead, and system engineer.
-He was mission manager for NASA’s K2 mission, NASA-ESA liaison for the Herschel Space Telescope, and Ca... more
+He was mission manager for NASA’s K2 mission, NASA-ESA liaison for the Herschel Space Telescope, and Calibration lead for Spitzer’s Infrared Spectrograph, among other positions.
+In addition to... more

 • Brendan Crill